 A2P, and 21st June in GCCM Berlin, we participated in an SMS panel session where we were discussing the evolution of the SMS and the future of the messaging state

 15 years ago, Lleidanet sent its first SMS.
-At that time communications were far more different than now.
+At that time communications were far more different from now.
 Most people were showing off their Nokia 5110 considered as one of the best phones at that time!
 Those days, the only way to communicate by phone with your friends in writing was via SMS.
-Smartphones changed the way we communicate to each other, with app such us Whatsapp, Viber, WeChat, etc. SMS texting found its proper place as an enterprise-focused communication platform.
+Smartphones changed the way we communicate to each other, with app such us WhatsApp, Viber, WeChat, etc. SMS texting found its proper place as an enterprise-focused communication platform.

 Nevertheless, technology runs faster than operators, regulators and the law.
 In fact, SMS network infrastructures have been operational for many years however SMS players must struggle against different hurdles to provide a high-quality service.